 By now, your baby may be resisting having a daytime nap or going to bed.
 There might also be some separation anxiety when you say goodbye to them.
 You can help nurture their independence by not hovering over them all the time – let them know you are always there for them, but don’t come running every time they call for you.

 If you are breastfeeding, you might find your baby decides to wean, or you yourself might decide it’s time.
 It’s best to wean slowly, if possible so your milk gradually decreases.
 But there’s no need to wean if you don’t want to, even if you are going back to work.

-It's now also time for your baby’s measles, mumps and rubella (MMR) and Hib/MenC vaccinations.
+It's now also time for your baby’s measles, mumps and rubella (MMR), Hib/MenC and pneumococcal (for most children) vaccinations.

 What can your baby do?